-For nearly 60 years, GE Hitachi has been building the world’s safest boiling water reactors (BWRs).
+For 60 years, GE Hitachi has been building the world’s safest boiling water reactors (BWRs).

 Today, we offer the world’s two safest light water reactors, the ESBWR and the ABWR.
 We have also developed a sodium cooled reactor, PRISM, to address one of the world’s most difficult challenges, spent nuclear fuel.